Comment: The world keeps telling us Ireland isn't western

 When I lived in Beijing for a year I came across some taxi drivers who tried to scam westerners.
 They had a simple trick.
 When you tried to pay with a legitimate 100 renminbi note (about €8) they’d take a look at it and tell you, sorry, the note is counterfeit.
 They’d ask for another.
 With legerdemain they’d switch your legitimate note with a counterfeit they’d kept in their pocket, hand you the fake and wait to receive another 100.
 And repeat.
 I was caught once, how bad.

 The second time a driver tried it with me I told him to fuck off – I’m not like one of those westerners – and he laughed it off.
 I told a friend about it, a guy from Texas, who told me he didn’t mind having the trick played on him.
 “I guess that’s just the westerner tax right?” he said.
-I agreed at the time but later that evening thought to myself, here, hang on, Irish people aren’t the same kind of westerner as Texans.
+I agreed at the time but later that evening thought to myself, here, hang on, Irish people aren’t the same kind of westerners as Texans.
 Where’s our record, at state level, of imperialism, of colonialism, of war and invasion across the world?
 We’ve been on the other end.
 I’m not like one of those westerners.

 And materially I’m not.
 The Irish state isn’t.
 NATO, paragon of western values and new favourite of so many Irish radicalised since the beginning of the Russia-Ukraine war, has a member still occupying six of our counties.
 Aesthetically though we look and speak the part.
 To those taxi drivers in Beijing I might as well have been American or British – to them I should pay the westerner tax, as my Texan friend called it.
 My Chinese colleagues at a state media newspaper, paid less than me primarily because they weren’t native English speakers, probably thought the same, aside from the ones I explained to otherwise.
 I’m not like one of those westerners.